wiloon/blog/content/post/archive-2/2019-01-19-acl（access-control-list）.md

 &#8211;mask do recalculate the effective rights mask

--n, &#8211;no-mask don&#8217;t recalculate the effective rights mask
+-n, &#8211;no-mask don't recalculate the effective rights mask

 -d, &#8211;default operations apply to the default ACL